ch2isk4kos/GO-tebook/01-Tour-of-Go/01-Basics/01-Packages-Variables-&-Functions/02-Functions.md

 </br>

-Whenever two or more function parameters share the same type, you can omit redundency by explicitly declaring the type identifier after the last parameter:
+Whenever two or more function parameters share the same type, you can reduce redundency by explicitly declaring the type identifier after the final parameter:

 ```go
 func add(x int, y int) int {